-ISRO, the Indian Space Research Organization is finally in works on its encouragement to nation’s private firms for the past few years on space projects.
+ISRO, the Indian Space Research Organization is finally in work on its encouragement to the nation’s private firms for the past few years on space projects.

-	These satellites are supposed to be weighing within 1.5 and 3 tons and will be purposeful for imaging, weather forecasting, and of course communication.
+These satellites are supposed to be weighing between 1.5 and 3 tons and will be purposeful for imaging, weather forecasting, and of course, communication.
 This was said by a private firm official remaining anonymous.

 Presently, ISRO takes care of 3 to 4 launches per year.
 However, the aim is to take the number from 16 to 18, as requested by the government.

 Our in-house capacity is limited.
 So we are looking to offload 30-40% of the work to the private sector. – Dr. M Annadurai, director of the ISRO satellite center

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The consortium ensures enough resources are brought to ISRO to accomplish its objective.